DrA1ex/temp-monitor-esp32/README.md

-# temp-monitor-esp32
+# Temperature/Humidity Monitor for ESP32

-Humidity/Temperature monitor with Web UI for ESP32
+May be used with [co2-temp-monitor](https://github.com/DrA1ex/co2-temp-monitor)